sarahgoodwin93/project3-help-grogu/README.md

 1. As a returning user I want to get further in the game than I did on my last go
 2. As a returning user I want to see different outcomes depending on the option I choose
 3. As a returning user I want to see new questions added so the game continues

-# Design

-## Colour Scheme

-The colour scheme was chosen to represent outer space.
-#02496d was chosen for the button to match the background going into hyperspace

 ## Flow Chart